Eyad-Ziad/EE202-team1-2022/README.md

 3. Click on create file.
 ![](https://i.ibb.co/m9xfg3r/Screenshot-from-2022-09-20-07-43-36.png)

-4. To save the file in a specific folder, write `/fodername` before the filename.
+4. To save the file in a specific folder, write `/foldername` before the filename.

 ![](https://i.ibb.co/xjQctbd/Screenshot-from-2022-09-20-07-32-04.png)

-For example, to save the file `app.py` in the `python` foder insde the `Assignemt_1` folder, write `/Assignment_1/python/app.py` in the name bar.
+For example, to save the file `app.py` in the `python` folder inside the `Assignment_1` folder, write `/Assignment_1/python/app.py` in the name bar.

-5. Once you finish, expalin your code simply and click on commit changes.
+5. Once you finish, explain your code simply and click on commit changes.

 ![](https://i.ibb.co/PzQx40N/Screenshot-from-2022-09-20-07-33-56.png)